SERVICING QUEENSLAND

 Our team is dedicated to making the whole process easy for our clients and you are kept advised of the progress every step of the way.

-1. Prior to clearing vegetation, it must be determined whether your property is located within a high-risk clearing area under the Nature Conservation Act 1992.
+- First, we determine whether your property is located within a high-risk clearing area under the Queensland Nature Conservation Act 1992 prior to clearing.

-2. Determine if there are exemptions under the Nature Conservation Act 1992 to undertake vegetation clearing that would allow clearing without conducting a protected plant survey.
+- Finally, we determine if there are exemptions under the Queensland Nature Conservation Act 1992 that would allow clearing to proceed without conducting a protected plant survey.

-3. If it is determined that a PPS is required then a standardised survey is undertaken as per the Flora Survey Guidelines – Protected Plants by a qualified botanist to determine if any protected plants are present within the planned works area.
-This time required to complete the survey is dependent on the size of the proposed clearing area and the number of vegetation types or complexity of vegetation that is present.
+If it is determined that a threatened flora survey is required, then a standardised survey is undertaken by a qualified botanist, as per the Flora Survey Guidelines – Protected Plants.
+This process will determine if any protected plants are present within the planned works area.
+Our PPS surveys are intensive and cover the entirety of the works area and buffer.

 Frequently Asked Questions